-Solution: No adjustment of the STEL is made.
-The 12 hour TWA will reduce to 75 ppm using a similar calculation to that used for ethyl alcohol.
+No adjustment of the STEL is made.
+The 12-hour TWA will reduce to 75 ppm using a similar calculation to that used for ethyl alcohol.

-Example 5: The worker works 7 days a week and is exposed for a total of 48 hours.
+Example 5: The worker works 7 days a week and 8 hours per day.